IPDS-59/kbli_kbji/README.md

 - Preprocess input file (stemming, removing stopwords, vectorizing and tokenize).
 - Create KBLI and KBJI prediction based on input.
 - Create a comparison between prediction result and the current input.
-- Outputs results to a single Excel file acting as comparison.
+- Outputs results to Excel file acting as comparison inside the ouput directory.

 ## Academic Papers